Nazanin-Abbasi/ChatServer/README.md

 Chat Server is a socket programming project I did for my Internet Engineering course at Alzahra University.

-In this project I leanred how to use socket programming and simulate a chat server.
+In this project I leanred how to use socket programming and simulate a chat server where two clients can chat with each other.